What is obesity

 How obesity is measured has also been criticised, with the BMI dismissed by some as an imperfect science.
 The BMI fails to distinguish between body fat and lean muscle, meaning professional athletes can emerge as overweight or even obese.
 Moreover, it fails to look at where fat is distributed on the body.
 It is now recognised that excess fat around the abdomen is a greater health risk than fat on the buttocks or thighs.
 For this reason, the World Health Organisation now recommends people measure their waists.
 A circumference over 37 inches (94 cm) on a man or 32 inches (80 cm) on a woman indicates a health risk.

 Some have also questioned the assumption that excessive weight is a health risk.
 Obesity does broadly correlate to increased rates of a range of illnesses including diabetes and a number of cancers.
-However, a review of 7,000 studies by the World Cancer Research Fund found a third of cancers are attributable to diet and found at least six cancers for which obesity was a major risk factor.
+A review of 7,000 studies by the World Cancer Research Fund found a third of cancers are attributable to diet and found at least six cancers for which obesity was a major risk factor.

 However, it has been pointed out that these could also be caused by the lifestyle typically enjoyed by obese people, rather than the excess fat per se.
 It is, some argue, possible to be overweight and healthy.
-A recent study in the Journal of American Medical Association contradicted received wisdom by concluding extra weight could prolong life span.

 Statistics